Walsh announces rollback of reopening plan as COVID-19 hospitalizations mount

 “Unfortunately, we are at the point where we need to take stronger action to control COVID-19 in Boston, and urgently, to ensure our health care workers have the capacity to care for everyone in need,” Walsh explained during a news conference.
 “We are hopeful that by reducing opportunities for transmission throughout the region, we will reduce the spread of this deadly virus and maintain our ability to keep critical services open.”

 Indoor dining will be allowed to continue at restaurants with “strict adherence to guidelines,” Walsh said.
-Bar seating will not be allowed.
+Bar seating will not be permitted.

 Hair salons, barbershops, offices, and retail shops can remain open with capacity restrictions in place, but Walsh urged employers to allow employees to work from home if possible.

-Since Thanksgiving, coronavirus metrics been trending negative with more ill patients flocking to city hospitals, Walsh noted.
-The percentage of occupied adult non-surge ICU beds at Boston hospitals has reached 90 percent.
+Since Thanksgiving, coronavirus metrics have been trending negative with more ill patients flocking to city hospitals, Walsh noted.
+The percentage of occupied adult non-surge ICU beds at Boston hospitals has reportedly reached 90 percent.

 The citywide positive test rate ballooned to 7.2 percent for the week ending on Dec.
 6, up from 5.2 percent for the prior week.